Wensleydale Railway: History

-The Liverpool, Manchester and Newcastle upon Tyne Junction Railway had been proposed in the mid-1840s railway mania to link Settle, Hawes and Askrigg, and the Liverpool, Manchester and Newcastle-upon-Tyne Junction Railway Act 1846 (9 & 10 Vict. c. xc) gave permission for a main line from Elslack, on the Leeds and Bradford Railway, to Scorton on the Richmond branch of the Great North of England Railway, and a branch line to Hawes, but this scheme failed.
+The Liverpool, Manchester and Newcastle-upon-Tyne Junction Railway had been proposed in the mid-1840s railway mania to link Settle, Hawes and Askrigg, and the Liverpool, Manchester and Newcastle-upon-Tyne Junction Railway Act 1846 (9 & 10 Vict. c. xc) gave permission for a main line from Elslack, on the Leeds and Bradford Railway, to Scorton on the Richmond branch of the Great North of England Railway, and a branch line to Hawes, but this scheme failed.

 In the late 1860s, several competing railways proposed to serve the agricultural land around Hawes.
-Eventually, an Act of Parliament raised by the Midland Railway that mostly related to the Settle and Carlisle line but included a branch off this line between Garsdale and Hawes was authorised on 16 July 1866.
-An Act of Parliament raised by the North Eastern Railway for a railway between Leyburn and Hawes was authorised on 4 July 1870, though work did not start until 1874.
+Eventually, the Midland Railway (Settle to Carlisle) Act 1866 (29 & 30 Vict. c. ccxxiii) was raised by the Midland Railway and authorised on 16 July 1866; it was mostly related to the Settle and Carlisle line but included a branch off this line between Garsdale and Hawes.
+The North-eastern Railway Company's (Leyburn and Hawes Branch, &c.)
+Act 1870 (33 & 34 Vict. c. cv), an act of Parliament raised by the North Eastern Railway for a railway between Leyburn and Hawes was authorised on 4 July 1870, though work did not start until 1874.
 The section of this railway between Leyburn and Askrigg opened on 1 February 1877; the section between Askrigg and Hawes was opened for goods on 1 June 1878.
 The Hawes branch of the Settle and Carlisle line was opened for goods on 1 August 1878; the sections between Askrigg and Hawes and between Hawes and Garsdale were both opened for passengers on 1 October 1878.
 The delays in the section between Hawes Junction and Hawes was down to the heavier engineering required on this section (one tunnel and two viaducts) with steeper gradients.
 In the months before the section opened, a landslip at Mossdale required extra work to excavate from the line.

 At this point, there was a through route between Northallerton and Garsdale.
 Both companies had running powers over each others' lines; the NER ran passenger trains westwards from Hawes (but no freight) and the Midland only exercised their right to run trains eastwards to Leyburn with occasional excursion traffic.